Fishermans Trail: Guide with accommodation, stages and all information about the Rota Vicentina

 Please note: The weather in Portugal, especially on the coast, can be very changeable, particularly in spring and autumn.
 Strong winds or sudden rain are not uncommon.
 Therefore, pack light but weatherproof clothing and make sure you have adequate sun protection.

-Rota Vicentina - further information
+Rota Vicentina – further information about the Fishermen's Trail

 Money: I was able to pay cashless everywhere.
 However, as always, I recommend taking some cash with you.